lucaatorelli/CircularLoopstation/README.md

 How is that fraction computed?

-Considering th fraction as NUM/DEN, and N as the number of tracks in the loop:
+Considering the fraction as NUM/DEN, and N as the number of tracks in the loop:

 ![](images/fraction.png)